 My name is Kevin Stone and I live with my wife somewhere near the village of Mow Cop.
 MowCop.com was launched in September 2008 as a site to collect photographs of Mow Cop castle.
 My bedroom whilst I was growing up looked out over the castle from down in the Biddulph valley, and from my current home I can still see the castle.
 The castle has always fascinated me and I was fortunate enough to purchase www.mowcop.com to showcase photographs of the castle.

-I also run three other websites:
+I also run other websites including:

 Use of the site is subject to the site's terms and conditions.